Interviews by NameOral Histories

 A railroad switching tower operator from 1952 to 1989, Veal provided extensive information about the structure and operation of the switching tower in the parking lot of the former Texas School Book Depository building.
 He also knew and worked with tower operator Lee Bowers, an assassination eyewitness who died in 1966.
 Recorded July 12 and August 30, 2001, and April 16, 2003.

-A state trooper assigned to motor vehicle inspection, Veasey drove one of the press cars in the Kennedy motorcade.
+A state trooper assigned to motor vehicle inspection, Veasey drove the national press pool car in the Kennedy motorcade.
 Following the assassination, he was assigned guard duty for Gov. Connally at Parkland Memorial Hospital and was at the hospital when Lee Harvey Oswald arrived following his shooting.
 Recorded December 1, 2010.

 A member of the League of United Latin American Citizens (LULAC), Velasco saw President and Mrs. Kennedy at the organization's annual conference at the Rice Hotel in Houston on November 21, 1963.
 Recorded May 16, 2013.